 - chicken stock or broth – I use this instead of wine to make a flavorful sauce.
-You can use your favorite store bought chicken stock or broth if you wish.
-I like making homemade stock, canning and using for cooking.
+You can use your favorite store-bought chicken stock or broth if you wish.
+I like making homemade stock, canning, and using it for cooking.

 - lemon juice – fresh lemon juice will give the most flavor, but you can certainly use good quality refrigerated lemon juice if you want.

 - salt – I prefer to use Kosher salt, but use salt to your tastes.

 - pasta, zucchini, or crusty bread – I use linguini pasta in the recipe.
 If you prefer zucchini noodles, use the amount of zucchini to make the equivalent amount of pasta as the recipe.
 A thick crusty bread to soak up some of the buttery, garlicky sauce is also a delicious option!

 First, make sure you’ve prepped all of your ingredients and have them nearby the stove.
 The shrimp cooks quickly, so for the best results, prep the ingredients prior to cooking.

 - Preheat.
 Begin by placing a large skillet over medium heat.
 I then add the butter to melt along with the olive oil.
 Once the butter has melted, I add my garlic and red onion and saute until tender.